-School responds to complaints in line with our general complaints procedures.
-If the parents of a child with special educational needs have a complaint, they should arrange a meeting with the SENDCO who will deal with the matter and who then may feel the need to involve the Headteacher in resolving the issue.
-Complaints can usually be solved by informal discussions with the SENDCO, Headteacher and class teacher.
-However, more complex problems that cannot be resolved in this way will be referred to the Parent Partnership Service within the LA.
+School responds to complaints in line with our general complaints' procedures.
+If the parents of a child with special educational needs have a complaint, they should arrange a meeting with the class teacher in the first instance.
+This can then be escalated to the SENDCo who will deal with the matter and who then may feel the need to involve the Headteacher in resolving the issue.
+Complaints can usually be solved by informal discussions with the SENDCo, Headteacher and class teacher.
+However, more complex problems that cannot be resolved in this way will be referred to the Parent Partnership Service within the Local Authority.